-Minister of State in the Ministry of Home Affairs Shri RPN Singh stated in Lok Sabha today that the option of writing UPSC exam in the scheduled languages will remain.
-No request was received from the Union Public Service Commission (UPSC) regarding delinking of schedule languages from its scheme of examination.
+Minister of State in the Ministry of Home Affairs Shri RPN Singh stated in Lok Sabha today that the option of writing the UPSC exam in the scheduled languages will remain.
+No request was received from the Union Public Service Commission (UPSC) regarding the delinking of schedule languages from its scheme of examination.

-Recommendations of the High Level Committee appointed by the Union Public Service Commission
+Recommendations of the High-Level Committee appointed by the Union Public Service Commission

-(i) The language adopted by the UPSC for conducting its examination should be based on their growth in the higher educational system and the inclusion of a language in the Eighth Schedule should not be the only basis for its adoption by the UPSC in its All India and Higher Central Services Examinations.
+(i) The language adopted by the UPSC for conducting its examination should be based on their growth in the higher education system and the inclusion of a language in the Eighth Schedule should not be the only basis for its adoption by the UPSC in its All India and Higher Central Services Examinations.